 Do I have to create workflow from the scratch?

 Marketers need to use smart marketing automation tools for creating workflows based on customer segmentation.
-With the help of automation tool, they can customise workflows easily without creating new workflows from scratch.
+With the help of an automation tool, they can easily customize workflows without creating new workflows.